 It wasn’t until high school, junior year during my second semester, that I came across a library book covering some creative careers.
 I was floored and still very thankful that my BCIS teacher assigned that career project.
 Even though I didn’t really grasp the medium of graphic design, it stood out and I decided to pursue it.

 I had a path, but after my acceptance into The University of Texas at Austin there was still a bit of uncertainty.
-At the time, freshman couldn’t declare Design as their major.
+At the time, the freshman couldn’t declare Design as their major.
 I needed to apply as a Studio Arts major in the School of Fine Art and wait a year to apply to the Design Program.
 The uncertainty was daunting, but thankfully I was selected for the program, where I learned about design and all its manifestations.

 Where do you find inspiration?

 I find inspiration in movement, interactions, and self-reflection.
-Keeping my mind and heart open by stimulating it with exercise, plants, poetry, crystals, research, meaningful conversations and evening stroll.
+Keeping my mind and heart open by stimulating it with exercise, plants, poetry, crystals, research, meaningful conversations, and evening stroll.

 What's your dream design project?

-I really enjoy tackling extended projects that incorporate different facets of design: full scale branding, digital development, illustrated assets and experiential elements.
+I really enjoy tackling extended projects that incorporate different facets of design: full-scale branding, digital development, illustrated assets, and experiential elements.
 Taking part in positive, impactful campaigns and seeing your creations within urban landscapes is always a dream.

 Which designers or thinkers influence/inspire you?

-I learn about so many great humans everyday and there’s a plethora of designers and thinkers that are extremely inspiring to me.
+I learn about so many great humans every day and there’s a plethora of designers and thinkers that are extremely inspiring to me.
 However, I do find myself thinking about the wisdom and wonderful contributions of Juana Inés de la Cruz, Leonardo da Vinci, Simone de Beauvoir, Ray Eames, Frida Kahlo, James Turrell, E. Fay Jones, Dan Flavin, Carl Sagan, and Renee Engel.